metal3d/docker-auto-dnsmasq/README.md

 And to make it great, it also makes containers able to hit that DNS entries internally, whatever the "network" it is running.

 Note: filtering ".docker" domains (or any others you've configured, see last section) is a wanted behavior.
 It's useless to resolve the entire docker containers names.
-So, you only need to add "hostname" option (or "hotname" in docker-compose files) to allow the containers to have a **local** domain name.
+So, you only need to add "hostname" option (or "hostname" in docker-compose files) to allow the containers to have a **local** domain name.
 Future versions can change to use option to choose the behavior.

 To make it working, you need to configure NetworkManager to use dnsmasq and add a special configuration to let it listening docker interface.
 And afterward, you may install our docker-dns service.